Yellow-Dog-Man/Compressonator.NET/README.md

 Binaries are packed into the NuGet Package according to [DotNet Guidance](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/native-library-loading)

+## Test Images
+This project uses Test Images for Snapshot Testing.
+You can read credits for these images on a [dedicated page](https://github.com/Yellow-Dog-Man/Compressonator.NET/tree/main/Compressonator.NET.Tests/Snapshot/Resources).

+We are currently **NOT** looking for any additional test images.
+Each one adds a minute or two to our CI.

 ## Viewing Snapshot Files
 Some of our Snapshot files are generated as DDS which can be tricky to view.